[?] Subscribe To This Site

 • Possible that investor will not even be general partner - the less that investor appears to control, the stronger the family limited partnership.

-On balance, a very powerful tool, but one that needs a lot of advice to plan and operate carefully.
+On balance, a very powerful tool, but one that requires professional advice to plan and operate carefully.
 Our intent is to describe estate planning scenarios and solutions.
 We do not provide legal or tax advice.
 For Family Limited Partnership advice, you should consult attorneys and accountants who specialize in dealing with FLPs.

 Do you have questions about your Family Business?